Deltares-research/vfn-rag/examples/data-base/README.md

 - `azure-cosmos-load.py` - Load and query an existing Cosmos DB vector store

 ### PostgreSQL with pgvector
+- `postgres-create-with-llama.py` - Create a vector store in PostgreSQL, using the llama-index VectoreStoreIndex
-- `postgres-create.py` - Create a vector store in PostgreSQL
+- `postgres-create-without-llama.py` - Create a vector store in PostgreSQL, using the same pipeline as llama-index but explicitly and creating the relevant table from scratch
 - `postgres-load.py` - Load and query an existing PostgreSQL vector store

 ## PostgreSQL Setup with Docker